Unfortunately, it's almost impossible to eliminate spam entirely, but here are some tips and suggestions on how to reduce it.

 Use a disposable email on the internet

 If you start receiving too much spam, you can simply delete the alias.
-At One.com you can create as many email accounts and aliases as you like, so you will never run out.
+At one.com you can create as many email aliases as you like, so you will never run out.

 You can enable antivirus for your email address from the control panel.
 Our filters will then move all suspicious emails to the spam folder.

-It can happen that a legitimate email is mistakingly marked as spam, so make sure to regularly check your spam folder for any emails that are not supposed to be there.
+It can happen that a legitimate email is mistakenly marked as spam, so make sure to regularly check your spam folder for any emails that are not supposed to be there.